 The “New” button in the Quick Access Toolbar has the same function as the QNEW command.

-If you start a new drawing from this button, it will automatically use the default template.
+If you start a new drawing from that button and you’ve already defined a default template for QNEW, the new drawing will automatically use that template.

 However, if you haven’t specified a default template, this button will function like the “New” button in the application menu, redirecting you to the template folder and prompting you to select a template manually.